Niche Keyword Research for Small Businesses [Free Tools]

 After a while Google cracked down upon that until then quite lucrative practice of content farming.

-Ever since the algorithm has become more sophisticated at dealing with similar words and content.
 You often don’t have to mention the exact keyphrase or synonym to rank organically for it.

-When you’re a small business with limited resources – maybe you create content yourself before or after your actual work – you won’t be able to compete for lots of similar keyphrases anyway.
+Then you won’t be able to compete for lots of similar keyphrases anyway.

 You could also become subject to Google’s various content farm penalties or duplicate content filters.